Monthly Archives

 To develop one step further the food metaphor, American Originals are more like non-processed food.
 Even though indie perfumers do not necessarily use only natural ingredients, the creative process itself seems more natural and unmediated.
 An art of the vignette is born where nature is approached in an interpersonal manner, where scents refer to a precise point in time, evoke warm, nostalgic memories.

 After asking a group of independent perfumers for their thoughts on Fall & Winter fragrances, I have weaved their voices and their beautiful words into a virtual conversational exchange.
-Some perfumers who have contributed longer answers, I have taken the liberty to interrupt for a day to let them pursue their thoughts on the next not because what they said was too long but because it creates a balance and a rhythm, a journal-like quality that echoes for me, the charm of truly seasonal fragrances as natural clocks of time, images of the ebb and flow of the days.
+Some perfumers who have contributed longer answers, I have taken the liberty to interrupt for a day to let them pursue their thoughts onto the next not because what they said was too long but because it creates a balance and a rhythm, a journal-like quality that echoes for me, the charm of truly seasonal fragrances as natural clocks of time, images of the ebb and flow of the days.

 I will add short bios on the last day of the series.